 Therefore, for large-scale, complex, or important studies, implied consent isn’t the way to go.

-Today, a group of us went to the British Psychological Society Undergraduate Conference up at Exeter university.
+Today, I went to the British Psychological Society Undergraduate Conference up at Exeter university.
 It was a brilliant day, and some of the best fun I’ve had in an academic setting.
 Here’s a look at what we got up to, and the talks we saw.

-We began our road trip in Bristol at 6:30, and arrived in Exeter at about 8:30am after a detour for coffee.
-Our first reaction was mild university envy at the design and looks of the campus buildings.
-The main building containing their student services was equally impressive- however, it was slightly disappointing that we didn’t get to see the library, as I can imagine wanting to spend hours in there if I saw inside.
+We began our road trip in Bristol at 6:30, and arrived in Exeter at about 8:30am (after a detour for coffee).
+Our first reaction was mild university envy over the design and looks of the campus buildings.
+The main building containing their student services was equally impressive — however, I was slightly disappointing that we didn’t get to see the library, as I can imagine wanting to spend hours in there if I saw inside.

 I’ve spent a large proportion of this summer gaming when I meant to be doing psychology work, so I figured I could at least combine the two so it looks like I’ve done some work :p